 Uplifting the black hole solutions found in this paper to type IIB theory and identify possible brane configurations with near horizon geometries given by the $AdS_2\times \mc{M}_4\times S^2\times \Sigma$ solutions mentioned above is also of particular interest.
+However, as pointed out in \cite{Henning_Malek_AdS7_6}, it is currently unclear whether there are globally regular supersymmetric $AdS_6$ solutions of type IIB supergravity obtained from uplifting the solutions of $ISO(3)\times U(1)$ six-dimensional gauged supergravity.
+This is due to the fact that in order to obtain a complete truncation ansatz, there should exist a solution to a set of constraints given in \cite{Henning_Malek_AdS7_6}.
+Therefore, at this stage, it is also not certain whether there is a five-dimensional field theory dual to the solutions obtained in this paper.
 Finally, constructing $AdS_6$ black hole solutions with horizon geometries given by four-dimensional orbifolds as in the recent results \cite{spindle_BH1,spindle_BH2,4_orbifold_BH1,4_orbifold_BH2,4_orbifold_BH3} is certainly worth considering.
 We leave these issues for future works. \\ { {\textbf{Acknowledgement}}} \\ This work is funded by National Research Council of Thailand (NRCT) and Chulalongkorn University under grant N42A650263.